 Ghost is a kayak; a sculpture, designed by Adam Chodzko, as vessel, coffin, bed, costume and camera rig.
 It is designed to ferry people to the ‘island of the dead’, with a paddler at the stern and a passenger lying down low and flat within a cockpit towards the bows, like a body in a coffin with their head slightly raised, travelling along the interface between water and sky.
 A camera, mounted on Ghost‘s deck, records each unique voyage, the passengers’ point of view, structured as a memory or dream, monitoring the often awkward (shallow, partially concealed) littoral environment.

 Ghost is a sustained methodological process with the ‘island of the dead’ acting as a frame for the passenger’s experience of their voyage and the potential for transformation within this encounter.
 It could be the perception of external evidence of entropy, stagnation, pollution, climate change or historical change.
 Equally, it could be focussed on internal experiences of liminality through Ghost (as object and process) suspending a series of states and elements in close relation to each other in order to allow the observations of their divisions and flux (such as between sleeping and waking, living and dying, water and air, object and event, myth and reality, the trust between guide and passenger, activity and passivity, stasis and journey and the notion of place) and the perception of our selves, in the present, somewhere within these flows.
-The Ghost process also tries to examine, through ritualising and involving interactions based on the role of the gift, the relationship between artist and viewer; the different flows of consciousness between maker (and ‘guide’) and receiver, whilst also questioning those roles.
+Through ritualising the Ghost journey, from the interactions based on the role of the gift (the offer of a physical sensory experience produced by physical labour, in exchange for both participation and passivity from the passenger) as well as all the various encounters between artist and viewer that the project unfolds, the Ghost process tries to examine the different fluid networks of consciousness between maker, guide, subject, object, viewer and receiver.

 First exhibited in the Whitstable Biennale in 2010, Ghost has since taken hundreds of passengers, travelling along the River Medway and the River Tamar, through the Olympic Park, London, along the Tyne and in creeks through Essex.
 In each location diverse members of the public are invited to travel in Ghost, ranging from school children to people suffering from insomnia.
 Advertisements in local papers and door-to-door flyering of a community (such as in Carnon Downs, Feock, near Truro in June 2018) are some of the ways Chodzko finds passengers for these journeys.
 Participants in 2018 included the Furry Youth Club, Helston, artist Jonty Lees and the pupils of Pool Academy, mental health workers from Carrick Mind as well as international artists and curators, a cultural geographer, a choreographer and writers from the Financial Times and i newspaper.